Introduction: New CAD tools make mapping easier

 In the Office: CAD Tools in Action

-The images produced a nice, dense point cloud.
-However, for this task, we are going to need the full power of 3Dsurvey’s integrated CAD engine.
-We start simply and systematically by importing the control points from the field, then creating a new vector layer dedicated to building outlines.
-Control points can be used to lock our height using the Q key: we position our cursor over the point of surely measured height and lock it by holding down the Q button.
-Anything we now draw in the CAD engine will be locked to that height.
+We started simply and systematically by importing the control points from the field, then creating a new vector layer dedicated to the building outlines.
+The control points can be used to lock height using the Q key: position the cursor over the chosen point and lock it by holding down the Q button.
+Anything now drawn in the CAD engine will be locked to that height.

 Building outlines with CAD Tools